vfvfaa/trading-bot/README.md

 I welcome contributions to improve SeedGen.
 Feel free to submit pull requests, report issues, or suggest new features.

-# Disclaimer
-This program is provided for educational purposes only.
-Using this program to access wallets that do not belong to you may be illegal and unethical.
-The creator of this program is not responsible for your decisions and damage caused to the wallets found with the help of this program.
-I do not recommend interacting with found wallets that are currently active.

 # License

 # Author support